List of professional sports teams in the United States and Canada: Major League Volleyball

-Major League Volleyball is a women's indoor volleyball league with ten teams: five in the midwest, three in the south, and two in the west.
+Major League Volleyball is a women's indoor volleyball league with twelve teams.
 As of its 2025 season, the minimum salary for a player is $60,000, with the league offering each player "benefits" worth $10,000, and an undisclosed amount of revenue sharing with their respective teams.
 Two players on each team are also paid an additional $40,000 to serve as the team's ambassadors.